LukusCRichards/Creating-Manual-Nav-Mesh-Links.md/README.md

-# Creating an AI Nav Mesh in Unity.md
+# Making an AI move on the Nav Mesh in Unity.md
-This is a tutorial on how to create a Nav Mesh for the AI so it can move around the space you allow it to
+This is a tutorial on how to make an AI move to an area you click on in the Nav Mesh

-After starting up Unity,

-Next, create a C# script and give it an applicable name, such as **AI Controller**.
+After starting up a 3D Unity project, create a C# script and give it an applicable name, such as **AI Controller**.
+When you have created it, open it and delete the **System.Collections** and **System.Collections.Generic** code at the top, but keep the using **UnityEngine**.
+Then under the using UnityEngine code, add in **using UnityEngine.AI** as the script will not work without it.

-To make the Nav Mesh link, first make sure that you have a baked surface for your AI character to walk on, otherwise it will not be able to move to it.
-If you want it to jump onto an area above the character or across a gap, then create an empty gameobject and call it **"Link"** while making sure it is parented to the associated platform to make it easier to remember which one it belongs to.

-Next, add the **Nav Mesh Link** component to the Link gameobject